Requirements to Register as a Patent Attorneys

 In addition, the applicant must submit a statement of skill, written by a registered patent attorney who has been registered for at least five years, stating that in the opinion of that registered attorney, the applicant has experience in one or more of the necessary skills.
 The registered patent attorney making the statement will ideally be the attorney who has been involved in supervising the applicant during his employment as a trainee patent attorney.

-Intending candidates may ascertain whether their technical qualifications meet the requirements of the Regulations, by making an application to the Professional Standards Board for Patent and Trade Marks Attorneys.
+Intending candidates may ascertain whether their technical qualifications meet the requirements of the Regulations, by making an application to the Trans-Tasman IP Attorneys Board.

 Click here to see Prescribed Subject Topics you require.